-- Attends an education session with you prior to your surgery - Supports and works with you during your 1-2 day hospitalization - Supports you with your rehabilitation once you have been discharged - Translates if English is not your first language
+- · Attends an education session with you prior to your surgery - Supports and works with you during your hospitalization - Supports you with your rehabilitation once you have been discharged, including transportation as needed - Translates if English is not your first language

 Remember...

 Your Family Member/Friend is there to be a "guide on the side" - not to take over for you!